Menu of ward

 Kamakura Kodo North Course

-On the northern route of Seya Station on the Kamakura Kodo and Joto, there are Seya Hachifukujin, shrines and temples, Jizo-son, Dosojin, and mansion forests and old private houses that seem to have stopped the flow of time.
-In addition, there are areas dedicated to Kamiseya agriculture, which is the largest agricultural area in Seya, and a row of cherry blossom trees on the Navy Road (Circular Route 4), so you can feel valuable historical heritage and lush nature.
+On the northern route of Seya Station on the Kamakura Kodo and Joto, there are Seya Hachifukujin, shrines and temples, Jizo-son, Dosojin, and mansion forests and old private houses that seem to stop the flow of time.
+In addition, there is a special area for Kamiseya agriculture, which is Seya's largest agricultural area, and a row of cherry blossom trees on the Navy Road (Ring Route 4), so you can feel valuable historical heritage and lush nature.

 Kamakura Kodo North Course Map

-Seya Oldness and History Walk Road Kamakura Kodo North Course Map
+Seya Oldness and History Walk Road Kamakura Kodo Kita Course Map

 Highlights of the Kamakura Kodo North Course